signalfx/splunk-otel-collector/docs/components.md

-> The official Splunk documentation for this page is [Use Splunk Distribution of OpenTelemetry Collector](https://docs.splunk.com/Observability/gdi/opentelemetry/resources.html).
-For instructions on how to contribute to the docs, see [CONTRIBUTING.md](../CONTRIBUTING.md#documentation).
+> The official Splunk documentation for this page is [Components](https://docs.splunk.com/Observability/gdi/opentelemetry/components.html).
+> For instructions on how to contribute to the docs, see [CONTRIBUTING.md](../CONTRIBUTING.md#documentation).

 # Components